 - (6) We make available to our personnel, including our named executive officers, tickets to various sporting events with no aggregate incremental cost attributable to any single person. - (7) In connection with the Old LMC Split-Off, we assumed the sponsorship and administration of the Liberty Media 401(k) Savings Plan, which had previously been sponsored and administered by Liberty Interactive.
 This plan provides employees with an opportunity to save for retirement.
-The Liberty Media 401(k) Savings Plan participants may contribute up to 75% of their eligible compensation on a pre-tax basis to the plan and an additional 10% of their eligible compensation on an after-tax basis (subject to specified maximums and IRS limits), and we contribute a matching contribution based on the participants' own contributions up to the maximum matching contribution set forth in the plan.
+The Liberty Media 401(k) Savings Plan participants may contribute up to 75% of their eligible compensation on a pre-tax basis (subject to specified maximums and IRS limits), and we contribute a matching contribution based on the participants own contributions up to the maximum matching contribution set forth in the plan.
 Participant contributions to the Liberty Media 401(k) Savings Plan are fully vested upon contribution.
 Prior to our assumption of the plan in the Old LMC Split-Off in 2011, the employer matching contributions to the plan had been made by Liberty Interactive up to the annual maximum.
 Accordingly, no amounts with respect to plan contributions are reflected with respect to 2011.
 Generally, participants acquire a vested right in our matching contributions as follows: